What to Do on Christmas Day- 10 Great Ideas

 You Can Watch Last Year's Queen's Speech Here - and decide whether you are going to watch it this year

 Board games are a great way to interact and have fun together, especially on dark, cold days and give you something to talk about afterwards.

-There's nothing like a good sing-song of all those favorite christmas carols that everyone knows.
-If you don't have a piano or keyboard to gather around, then find some other focal point, such as the christmas tree or an open log fire.
-If you aren't lucky enough to have one or more musicians to lead you, then sing along with a CD such as the one here.
+There's nothing like a good sing-song of all those favorite Christmas carols that everyone knows.
+If you don't have a piano or keyboard to gather around, then find some other focal point, such as the Christmas tree or an open log fire.
+If you aren't lucky enough to have one or more musicians to lead you, then sing along with a CD.

 Rather than letting the TV simply run the whole day, decide to only turn it on at the appointed time for a chosen movie that all can sit down and watch together.
 That way you will find it easier to get everyone involved in other activities that will keep the celebratory spirit of Christmas going!